Marilyn Waring: Early life

 Marilyn Waring grew up at Taupiri, where her parents owned a butchery.
 Her great-grandfather Harry (Arthur Henry) Waring had emigrated to New Zealand from Hopesay in Herefordshire, England, in 1881, and established the family butchery business at Taupiri.
 In 1927 Harry Waring stood unsuccessfully for election to parliament in the Raglan seat for the Reform Party, the forerunner of the National Party.
-A talented soprano in her youth, her parents had hoped that she would become a classical singer.
+Waring was a talented soprano in her youth, and her parents had hoped that she would become a classical singer.
 In 1973, Waring received an Honours BA in political science and international politics from Victoria University of Wellington.